pussinboot/bbwm/notes.md

-changing partition schemes on the fly / promoting partitions to workspaces using gui to edit split ratio more partition schemes..
+changing partition schemes on the fly / promoting partitions to workspaces using gui to edit split ratio
+    this will require me to remove root.overrideredirect(True) temporarily

+more partition schemes..
+multiple workspaces